REG 05.50.04 - SHRA Employee Performance Appraisal Program

 1.3.
 Receive opportunities for education, training and development; and

 1.4.
 Receive rewards in a fair and equitable manner

 2. Covered Employees

-It is the responsibility of all supervisors, managers, department heads, directors, deans, and vice chancellors to assure that the policies and procedures of the SPA Employee Performance Appraisal Program are administered equitably and consistently.
-The process is administered using the NC State SPA Work Plan and Performance Appraisal Form.
+It is the responsibility of all supervisors, managers, department heads, directors, deans, and vice chancellors to assure that the policies and procedures of the SHRA Employee Performance Appraisal Program are administered equitably and consistently.
+The process is administered using the NC State SHRA Work Plan and Performance Appraisal Form.

 3.1.
 Supervisor Duties

 It is the supervisor's duty to implement each stage of the SHRA performance appraisal process and communicate it to employees so that they understand job expectations and the importance of his/her role in the department.